 - Prepare for emergency situations so teens know what to do in case of a fire, workplace violence and other dangerous, unexpected situations.

-Don’t forget that policyholders have access to free and low-cost training programs for employers to create safe working environments for their employees.
+Don’t forget that policyholders have access to low-cost training programs for employers to create safe working environments for their employees.